georgiassc/Montreal_Canadiens/README.md

     2. How did the Montreal Canadiens perform over the years?
     3. What was the Montreal Canadiens' best playoff season?
     4. What was the Montreal Canadiens' worst playoff season?
-    5. What is the Montreal Canadiens' success rate in playoff series compared to other NHL teams?
-    6. What is the average number of goals scored and conceded by the Montreal Canadiens in each playoff season?

 The process can be found in the file: Data_Cleaning_MontrealCanadiens.ipynb